Information for Parents

 Departure and Return Dates

 Our trips typically depart on the Friday or Saturday of the break.
 All trips will always return – at the latest – by the Sunday before classes start again.
 Each trip returns at a different time of the day and week long trips may even return on different days depending on where they are driving from.
 For example, over spring break, one trip may return to Columbia on Friday while another might not get back until Sunday.
 All trips depart and return to Columbia.
 Students can do a “Late Arrival Agreement” to join their trip in-route or after the departure date.
 Students can also leave the trips early if they complete the “Early Dismissal Agreement” and pre-arrange a pick up.
 MAB is no longer responsible for that student as soon as they leave the trip.
 For more information on trip dates, please visit our Join a Trip page.

-Participant fees are $200 for a week-long trip, $300 for a 10-day summer trip, and $100 for a weekend trip.
+Participant fees are $230 for a week-long trip, $300 for a 10-day summer trip, and $115 for a weekend trip.
 International trip fees are $1,400 and this includes the student’s flight.
 Participant fees are student-charged.
 It is important to note that MAB does not offer refunds for participants who decide to drop before the trip departs.
 After a students signs the “Student Charge Authorization Form” we cannot offer a refund.
 The form spells this out clearly.
 More about why this policy exists can be found in our FAQ page.
 MAB started a needs-based scholarship fund in 2012.
 When applying for MAB, students can apply for a scholarship towards their participant fee.
 Scholarships are awarded based on need and availability of funds.